codingMustache/codingMustache/README.md

 ## Joke of the Day

-This furniture store keeps emailing me, all I wanted was one night stand!
+I was going to get a brain transplant, but I changed my mind

 ## Home Server Up-Time